-The Office of Student Judicial Services received a complaint documenting that you may have allegedly been involved with an incident in which there may have been a violation of the University's Student Code of Conduct, Federal, State law or local ordinance.
+This means Judicial Services received a complaint documenting that you may have allegedly been involved with an incident in which there may have been a violation of the University's Student Code of Conduct, Federal, State law or local ordinance.
 The letter is to inform you that the University will review the matter and make a decision based on the investigative procedures.

-After receiving a charge notification letter, what do I do first?
+After receiving a charge notification letter, what should I do?